christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/29/2021__<br>
+I have been working more on Unit 2 Graded Assignment 4 again today.
+I made it through most of part 3 but somehow I am not passing the data in properly.
+I keep getting an error saying "MappingException: Could not determine type for: java.util.List, at table: job, for columns: [org.hibernate.mapping.Column(skills)]" I have been trying to figure out where I need to change the code.
+I know I am close, but I am little stuck.
+So I'm going to sleep on it.

+<br>__06/28/2021__<br>
+I officially became one of the Evangelists for the St. Louis chapter of Women Who Code.
+I will be helping to run/maintain the Twitter and LinkedIn accounts for the chapter.
+I am excited to volunteer with a program that has such a beautiful mission.<br>
+I began working on Graded Assignment 4 and made it through the first two sections smoothly.
+I am understanding and enjoying Java more than ever.
+It is interesting working with respositories, crud, controllers, etc. This project we are also integrating MySQL into which has been fun to see it sync up.

 <br>__06/26/2021__<br>
 I read about and did exercises about relationships in object-relational mapping.
 This included one-to-one, one-to-many, many-to-one, and many-to-many relationships.
 I also used Hibernate to help keep track of the relationship within the database.
 I love using Java, Spring and have it connected to MySQL and how seamless it can be for the user.